 - Vitamin E – Vitamin E is good for the skin and could greatly benefit older or menopausal women.
 Aside from its aesthetic benefits, it also boosts the body’s normal detoxification process.

 - Vitamin C – Just like vitamin E, C is an effective antioxidant.
 It also helps boost the immune system, may help battle high blood pressure, reduce blood uric acid levels, and prevent gout.

 - Supplements to support bone loss – While calcium is the standard recommended fix for this, I have a different protocol since most people cannot efficiently absorb all the calcium that they need.
 I also recommend the inclusion of stem-cell-enhancing supplements such as Spirulina.
 Call us if you need more information about this protocol.

 There are many meanings behind the word detoxify.
-When given the tools required to detoxify the liver does this quite naturally.
+When given the tools required to detoxify, the liver does this quite naturally.
 The problem is most of us don’t provide that.
-A diet that includes lots of raw green foods, cooked kale and Brussels sprouts, sparing amounts of meat, absence of refined foods such as flour and sugar is the perfect menopause diet for natural detoxification.
-You can also add natural antioxidants to your diet like blueberries and black currants.
-And supplements such as resveratrol and turmeric (curcumin) are not only good for detox, they also have anti-oxidant and anti-inflammatory properties.
+A diet that includes lots of raw green foods, cooked kale, Brussels sprouts, sparing amounts of meat, and the absence of refined foods such as flour and sugar is the perfect menopause diet for natural detoxification.
+You can also add natural antioxidants to your diet, like blueberries and black currants.
+And supplements such as resveratrol and turmeric (curcumin) are not only good for detox.
+They also have antioxidant and anti-inflammatory properties.

 Bellanti, F., Matteo, M., Rollo, T., De Rosario, F., Greco, P., Vendemiale, G., & Serviddio, G. (2013).
 Sex hormones modulate circulating antioxidant enzymes: impact of estrogen therapy.
 Redox biology, 1(1), 340-346.